-- 1. Any absence from school for the majority of hours or periods in an average school day is unexcused unless it meets one of the criteria above for an excused absence. - 2.
-As a means of instilling values of responsibility and personal accountability, a student whose absence is not excused will experience the consequences of his/her absence.
-A student's grade may be affected if a graded activity or assignment occurs during the period of time when the student is absent. - 3.
+- 1. Any absence from school for the majority of hours or periods in an average school day is unexcused unless it meets one of the criteria above or in administrative procedure for an excused absence. - 2.
+A student's grade may be affected if a graded activity or assignment occurs during the period of time when the student is absent and that absence is not excused. - 3.
 The school will notify a student's parent or guardian in writing or by telephone whenever the student has failed to attend school after one unexcused absence within any month during the current school year.
 The notification will include the potential consequences of additional unexcused absences.
 The school will make reasonable efforts to provide this information in a language the parent understands. - 4.
 The school will hold a conference with the parent or guardian after three unexcused absences within any month during the current school year.
 The conference will analyze the causes of the student's absences and develop a plan that identifies student, school, and family commitments to reduce the student's absences from school.
 If the parent does not attend the conference, the school official may still hold the conference with the student.
 However, the school will notify the parent of the steps the district has decided to take to eliminate or reduce the student's absences. - 5.
-Between the student's second and fifth unexcused absence, the school must take the following data-informed steps: - I. Middle and high school students will be administered the Washington Assessment of the Risks and Needs of Students (WARNS) or other assessment - II.
-These steps must include, where appropriate, providing an available approved best practice or research-based intervention, or both, consistent with the WARNS profile or other assessment, if an assessment was applied, adjusting the child's school program or school or course assignment, providing more individualized or remedial instruction, providing appropriate vocational courses or work experience, referring the child to a community truancy board, requiring the child to attend an alternative school or program, or assisting the parent or child to obtain supplementary services that might eliminate or ameliorate the cause or causes for the absence from school.
+Between the student's second and seventh unexcused absence, the school must take the following data-informed steps: - a.
+Middle and high school students will be administered the Washington Assessment of the Risks and Needs of Students (WARNS) or other assessment - b.
+These steps must include, where appropriate, providing an available approved best practice or research-based intervention, or both, consistent with the WARNS profile or other assessment, if an assessment was applied, adjusting the child's school program or school or course assignment, providing more individualized or remedial instruction, providing appropriate vocational courses or work experience, referring the child to a community truancy board, requiring the child to attend an alternative school or program, or assisting the parent or child to obtain supplementary services that might eliminate or ameliorate the cause or causes for the absence from school. - c.

-III.
 For any child with an existing individualized education plan or 504 plan, these steps must include the convening of the child's individualized education plan or 504 plan team, including a behavior specialist or mental health specialist where appropriate, to consider the reasons for the absences.
 If necessary, and if consent from the parent is given, a functional behavior assessment to explore the function of the absence behavior shall be conducted and a detailed behavior plan completed.
 Time should be allowed for the behavior plan to be initiated and data tracked to determine progress.